-One of the early exceptions was Schrödinger's little 1944 book What is life?
+One of the early exceptions was Schrödinger's little 1944 book What is life? (read by James Watson, before he worked with Crick on DNA).

 More general construction kits that are tailorable with extra information for new applications can arise from discoveries of parametrisable sub-spaces in the space of possible mechanisms e.g. common forms with different sizes, or different ratios of sizes, of body parts, different rates of growth of certain body parts, different shapes or sizes of feeding apparatus, different body coverings, etc.